Overview

 - Data source needs per the analysis and findings of each quarterly report

-NDOT and RTC FAST then schedule report review meetings to discuss major findings, recommendations, and identify areas for improvement selects items to share at the Southern Nevada TIM (SNV TIM) Coalition meetings, resulting in major safety improvements and TIM Program advancements, enabling two-way communication, knowledge sharing, and collaboration between TIM stakeholders (Appendix 2 - recent TIM quarterly report).
+NDOT and RTC FAST then schedule report review meetings to discuss major findings, recommendations, and identify areas for improvement, including items to be shared at the Southern Nevada TIM (SNV TIM) Coalition meetings that will result in major safety improvements and TIM Program advancements, enhance two-way communication, knowledge sharing, and collaboration between TIM stakeholders.

 - Closure location(s)